tlahoda/shapefile/README.md

 Shapefile
 =========

-Shapefile makes ESRI shapefiles available in Javascript.
+Shapefile makes ESRI shapefiles available programmatically.
 Currently all shape types other than MultiPatch have been implemented.
 MultiPatch is a complex shape that will require some thought.
 Further only Polygon has been tested as I only have Polygon shapefiles at the moment and have not